Code-Institute-Submissions/laurakond-quiz-my-art/README.md

 ### Languages used

-HTML and CSS languages were used for creating this website.
+- HTML, CSS and JavaScript languages were used for creating this website.
-Markdown was used for creating the README file.
+- Markdown language was used for creating the README file.

 ### Frameworks, Libraries and Programs used